Who owns CARLING BEER?

 Website

-Carling was created in 1840 by Thomas Carling in London, Ontario, Canada.
-They merged with the Brewing Corporation of Ontario in 1930, and in 1934 sold the rights to produce Carling in the United States to Peerless Motor Company, which became Carling Inc. (Cleveland).
-In 1937 the Canadian company renamed to Canadian Breweries Limited, and then again to Carling O’Keefe in 1973.
+In 1937 the Canadian company renamed to Canadian Breweries Limited, and was rapidly becoming a conglomerate with thirty different breweries.
+By 1959, they had consolidated down to 6 main brands.
+It then changed its name again to Carling O’Keefe in 1973.
 In 1979, the American corporation was sold to G. Heilemen Brewing Company.
-In 1989, Carling O’Keefe was purchased by Molson.
+The Canadian company was sold to Australian conglomerate Eiders IXL in 1987, who merged it with Molson in 1989 to become Molson Breweries Canada.
 In 1996, Heileman sold off all of its brand rights, including the rights to Carling in the United States, to Stroh, which held it for three years until it was sold again to Pabst Brewing.
-In 2005, Molson merged with Coors to become Molson Coors, who retains the rights to Carling outside fo the United States.
+In 2005, Molson merged with Coors to become Molson Coors.
+As a result of the many acquisitions across borders, Pabst Brewing Company now owns the brand within the United States, while Molson Coors owns the brand everywhere else.

 Popular Beers by this Brand